 Why we exist

 Founded in 2011 by a Russian-born trader Anna Kogan, Forgotten Animals (originally called Big Hearts Foundation) became the first international organisation to work in remote overlooked towns and regions of Russia.

-Since then Forgotten Animals, a registered charity in both UK and Russia with only 2 paid employees and over 60 volunteers spread across the former Soviet countries, the UK, Italy, the Netherlands and Australia has carried out or directly supported projects in 60 cities across 5 countries, and counting.
-We have come a long way and managed to extend our reach to help wild and captive animals as well.
+Today, Forgotten Animals is an officially registered charity in both UK and Russia with only 2 paid employees and dozens of volunteers spread around the world.
+We have carried out or directly supported projects in nearly hundred cities across different countries, and counting.

 ‘I have seen that we CAN achieve major shifts in behaviour and attitude towards animals.
 We are doing it where the most difference in animal welfare can and needs to be made.’